 Established by a grant from the Andrew Mellon Foundation, the Mellon workshops offer young scholars the opportunity to take part in dialogues with which they may not otherwise have an opportunity to engage, especially while writing a dissertation.
 Participation allows students to present work beyond the bounds of their departments, meet and interact with faculty and scholars from other disciplines, and explore common research questions from a variety of perspectives.

-Brown University normally runs five graduate workshops per year.
-Please explore the rest of this site to gain a better understanding of how the workshops to date have impacted the Brown community, what types of questions they have been concerned with, how they have been organized and how to apply to run one.
+The Cogut Center normally runs five workshops per year.
+Please visit the Mellon Workshop Program wiki to gain a better understanding of how early workshops impacted the Brown community, what types of questions they have been concerned with, how they have been organized and how to apply to run one.

 Criteria for successful proposals include: